jacoblindev/ai-pair-dev/rules/process-task-list.md

 2. Write/update tests aligned to public behavior.
 3. Run tests and any quick checks you use; update ADRs if deps changed.
 4. Commit with a conventional message.
-5. Open/Update PR, ensure CI passes.
+5. Open/Update PR, ensure CI passes (if applicable).

 ---